Attorney: Accused killer says slaying motivated by rhetoric

 During an earlier court appearance in New Jersey, defendant Anthony Comello had held up his hands to show reporters phrases written on his palm that referenced the Trump campaign slogan "Make America Great Again."

-The 24-year-old Staten Island man accused of gunning down Gambino crime boss Francesco “Frank” Cali was influenced by online political rhetoric that his lawyer Monday said came from the "far right," including the White House.
+The 24-year-old Staten Island man accused of gunning down reputed Gambino crime boss Francesco “Franky Boy” Cali was influenced by online political rhetoric that his lawyer Monday said came from the "far right," including the White House.

 During an earlier court appearance in New Jersey, Comello had held up his hands to show reporters phrases written on his palm that referenced the Trump campaign slogan “Make America Great Again.”